retirement savings | december 21, 2022

 Roth and Traditional retirement accounts are taxed differently.

 Which account you choose should be based on your current and future marginal tax rates.

 Choosing the right account can help you avoid paying excess taxes.

 Roger Young, CFP®

-When you’re working and saving for retirement, you typically have a choice between traditional and Roth retirement accounts, including IRAs and 401(k)s.
+When you’re working and saving for retirement, you typically have a choice between Traditional and Roth retirement accounts, including individual retirement accounts (IRAs) and 401(k)s.
 But how do you choose which account to open?
-“Taxes are a primary factor to consider,” says Roger Young, CFP®, a senior financial planner with T. Rowe Price.
+“Taxes are a primary factor to consider,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.
 “You don’t want to pay more in taxes than necessary, so choose carefully.”

 Traditional retirement accounts are generally funded with money on a pretax basis, meaning it comes straight out of your paycheck before you pay any taxes on it.
 This reduces your taxable income and essentially gives you a tax break for the same year.
 However, that tax break comes with strings attached.
 When it’s time to start taking money out of those accounts, you’re going to have to pay taxes on every dollar you withdraw.

 Roth accounts, on the other hand, are funded with money that you’ve already paid taxes on.
 So contributing to a Roth doesn’t reduce your taxes today.
 However, qualified distributions are tax-free.
 (Generally, a distribution is qualified if taken at least five years after the year of your first Roth contribution and after you’ve reached age 59½.)

 Working individuals who meet IRS income limitations can contribute to a Roth IRA or make pretax contributions to a Traditional IRA.
 And increasingly, retirement plans like 401(k)s allow designated Roth contributions in addition to pretax contributions.
 So more people are going to have a choice to make.
 In the chart below (titled “Roth or Traditional?”), you will find some of the factors to help guide your decision.